-- Gas distribution in Spain: Is a single CGU as the development, operation and maintenance of the gas distribution network is managed jointly. - Electricity Distribution Spain: This makes up a single CGU since the network comprises a group of interrelated assets the development, operation and maintenance of which is managed jointly.

-- Maghreb Infrastructures: Is a single CGU which manages the Maghreb Europe gas pipeline. - Latin America South Infrastructures: A CGU is understood to exist for each business and country in which there are operations since the businesses are subject to different regulatory frameworks.
-It includes the regulated gas distribution business in Argentina, Brazil, Chile and Peru and the regulated electricity distribution business in Argentina and Chile. - Latin America North Infrastructures: A CGU is understood to exist for each business and country in which there are operations since the businesses are subject to different regulatory frameworks.
+- Infrastructure EMEA: - Gas distribution in Spain: Is a single CGU as the development, operation and maintenance of the gas distribution network are managed jointly. - Electricity Distribution Spain: This makes up a single CGU since the network comprises a group of interrelated assets, the development, operation and maintenance of which are managed jointly. - Maghreb Infrastructures: Is a single CGU which manages the Maghreb Europe gas pipeline. - Infrastructure South LatAm: A CGU is understood to exist for each business and country in which there are operations since the businesses are subject to different regulatory frameworks.
+It includes the regulated gas distribution business in Argentina, Brazil, Chile and Peru and the regulated electricity distribution business in Argentina and Chile. - Infrastructure North LatAm: A CGU is understood to exist for each business and country in which there are operations since the businesses are subject to different regulatory frameworks.
 It includes the regulated gas distribution business in Mexico and the regulated electricity distribution business in Panama. - Remainder: Basically includes the Unión Fenosa Gas CGU and the gas storage business.